txgruppi/meteor-namespace/README.md

 ## meteor-namespace
-A namespace helper for Meteor.
+A namespace helper for meteor.
+It allows you to define namespaces in meteor using the well-known dot notation.

 ## Installation
 ```